georgeludwig/Astrology/README.md

 The class to run is under the test directory, named CompositeTest.

-Simply edit it to reflect your birthjday, and run the test.
+Simply edit it to reflect your birthday, and run the test.

 There is a dependency on one of my personal jar files, which is included under the libvs directory.
 Add it to your maven repo however you want to.